canonical/htfile-squid-auth-helper/README.md

 - Deploy the reverseproxy charm: `juju deploy squid-reverseproxy`
 - Monitor the deployment with: `juju status --watch 2s`

+**Important**: for the authentification to be triggered, you need to set up ACL and disable vhost acceleration.
+You can do so with the following command: `juju config squid-reverseproxy auth_list='- "proxy_auth": [REQUIRED]' port_options=""`.

 ### Deploy

 Once your Squid instance is running, deploy the auth helper charm with `juju deploy digest-squid-auth-helper` and integrate it with your reverse proxy with `juju integrate squid-reverseproxy digest-squid-auth-helper`.